Working with Roles and Scopes

 Product Scopes and Project Roles

-On-prem API keys can also be created with Console project roles (in fact this is enforced when a key is created by the UI).
+Self-hosted API keys can also be created with Console project roles.
 To do so, simply include the desired role in the same scopes

-list as the on-prem product scopes when submitting the key creation request.
+list as the self-hosted product scopes when submitting the key creation request.

-Here is an example of an on-prem API key which includes both the member
+Here is an example of an self-hosted API key which includes both the member

 scopes.